parashchand10/CNN-Cat-and-Dog-Classification/README.md

 4. **Start command:** `gunicorn app:app`

 > **Note:** Render's free tier uses an ephemeral filesystem, so files saved to `static/uploads/` won't persist across restarts.

-## License

-This project is available for personal and educational use.
-Add a license file if you plan to distribute it publicly.